Sykotes/numlist/README.md

 # numlist
-A program I made to learn a bit of python which lets you do stuff with a list of numbers!
+I RECOMMEND USING THE RUST VERSION AT https://github.com/Sykotes/numlist-rust A program I made to learn a bit of python which lets you do stuff with a list of numbers!

 I have provided scripts to install and uninstall on linux